Church Fenton: Amenities

-The village has a community shop which is run by the residents of the village as volunteers and two public houses: The Fenton Flyer and the newly reopened White Horse pub which was bought by the villagers through a share buy in scheme.
+The village has a community shop which is run by the residents of the village as volunteers and two public houses: The Fenton Flyer, and the newly reopened White Horse pub which was bought by the villagers through a share buy in scheme.
 Formerly there were three pubs.
 The former railway station booking office is now a licensed Indian restaurant, Sunar Bangla.
 The school, Kirk Fenton Parochial Church of England Primary School reflects the name of the local ecclesiastical parish.
 Village commuters are served by Church Fenton railway station.
 The village is also home to a Met Office Weather station.

 The studio scenes for the 2016 television series Victoria were filmed in a converted aircraft hangar in Church Fenton.

 Buildings

 St Mary the Virgin's Church, on Church Street, dates from the 13th century, with a 15th-century tower and is one of the smallest cruciform churches in England.
 It is a Grade I listed building.
 The Old Vicarage, on Main Street is also a listed building, Grade II, as is the Village Cross.
 The church was originally dedicated to St John the Baptist and one of the three bells (18th century) has the figure of St John.
 It is of Magnesian Limestone with slate roofing.
 The tower is square with battlements and as well as the bells contains a clock which was installed in 1780.
 It is fitted with aircraft warning lights because of the nearby aerodrome.

 The Methodist church dates from 1892.

+There is also an exclusive new development of 9 executive houses built near the station, Maple Drive, making the area a more upmarket residential commuter village.